ChAngLEx/Moviesite/README.md

 # Moviesite
 Django/OOD

 What movie should we watch?
-This is a typical issue when friends and family decide to watch a movie together.
-You will be required to develop a project that should help solve this problem.
-The key features are described in following paragraphs.
+This is a typical issue when friends and family decide to watch a movie together.The key features are described in following paragraphs.
 Students are not limited to these features.
 Students are free to use their creativity and include other features:

 1. The system shall allow a group moderator to create a movie watcher’s group
 2. The system shall allow the moderator to invite family and friends to join the group